 Keep the following in mind when it comes to maintaining your landscape in Colorado’s arid climate.

 Xeriscape gardens and landscapes conserve water while saving you money!
 With persistent drought conditions looming, it’s time to consider giving your lawn a xeric makeover.
 Landscapes can require 50% of the water used for home consumption.
-Transforming your lawn can save you 30% to 80% can be attained with the use of xeriscaping.
+Transforming your lawn can save you 30% to 80% on your water bill.

 July is Smart Irrigation Month – upgrade your irrigation system to conserve water and save money!
 Damage from lawn equipment or improper winterization can cause leaks and other serious problems that can cost you a significant amount of wasted water.